-JONES LEARNING CENTER Students with specific learning disabilities or ADD/HD who seek admission to the Jones Learning Center must complete a supplemental application process, which is described in a later section of this catalog and on the university website.
+JONES LEARNING CENTER Students with specific learning disabilities or ADD/HD or Autism Spectrum Disorder who seek admission to the Jones Learning Center must complete a supplemental application process, which is described in a later section of this catalog and on the university website.
 All students admitted to the Jones Learning Center are considered admitted to the university.
 However, some students may be admitted to the university only if they are also admitted to the Jones Learning Center.

-FIRST-YEAR STUDENTS First-year applicants are students who have not attended college since the first fall term after graduating from high school or students who have completed a GED.
-Candidates applying to college as first-time, first-year students must submit the following materials: 1.) a completed application form, 2.) an official high school transcript through the sixth semester or later (a final official high school transcript is required to be submitted to the Admission Office after graduation), 3.) official scores on the American College Test (ACT) or the Scholastic Aptitude Test (SAT), including Essay or Writing scores when available, and 4.) a health record including, as required by law, evidence of immunization for two measles, two mumps, two rubella (MMR).
+FIRST-YEAR STUDENTS First-year applicants are students who have not attended college in their last term and have fifteen transferrable credits or students who have completed a GED.
+Candidates applying to college as first-time, first-year students must submit the following materials: 1.) a completed application form, 2.) an official high school transcript through the sixth semester or later (a final official high school transcript is required to be submitted to the Admission Office after graduation), 3.) official scores on the American College Test (ACT) or the Scholastic Aptitude Test (SAT), including Essay or Writing scores when available.
 Students who did not graduate from high school may apply for admission based on submission of an official General Education Development (GED) diploma and official score report.
 Students must pass the GED and qualify for the diploma to be considered for admission.
 In addition to the GED, candidates for first-year admission must submit official ACT or SAT scores.